 All applicants must have an International English Language Testing System (IELTS) score of at least six in each band score or equivalent.
 Alternative English language tests are accepted.
 Applicants can obtain the IELTS equivalent in any of the following Department of Home Affairs’ accepted language tests: OET, TOEFL iBT, PTE Academic and Cambridge English: Advanced (CAE).

-You must upload a scanned copy of your English language test results as part of the online nomination application.
+You must upload a scanned copy of your English language test result as part of the online nomination application.
 Please ensure that your English test result is valid for at least 12 weeks at the time of submitting a visa nomination application.